1937 Irish general election

-The 1937 Irish general election to the 9th Dáil was held on Thursday, 1 July, just over two weeks after the dissolution of the 8th Dáil on 14 June.
+The 1937 Irish general election to the 9th Dáil was held on Thursday, 1 July, following the dissolution of the 8th Dáil on 14 June by Ceann Comhairle Frank Fahy on the direction of the Executive Council.
 The general election took place in 34 parliamentary constituencies throughout the Irish Free State for 138 seats in Dáil Éireann.
 The number of seats in the Dáil was reduced by 15, from 153 to 138 seats, under the Electoral (Revision of Constituencies) Act 1935.

 A plebiscite on whether to approve the new Constitution of Ireland was held on the same day.
-It was approved with the support of 56.5% of voters and would come into force on 29 December 1937.
+It was approved with the support of 56.5% of voters and would come into operation on 29 December 1937.

 The 9th Dáil met at Leinster House on 21 July 1937 to elect the President of the Executive Council and approve the appointment of the Executive Council of the Irish Free State.
 Outgoing president Éamon de Valera was re-elected leading a single-party Fianna Fáil government.
+On the day the new Constitution took effect, De Valera became Taoiseach with greatly expanded powers.